New TPT Documentary Highlights Minnesota Business Community

 The second is the quality of Minnesota’s K-12 education system.
 Unlike many regions, top executives in the Twin Cities often send their kids to public schools.

-“That really creates a disincentive to move, especially if they have to move to a region where they have to start sending their children to private school and the cost that that bears,” Shaver says.
+“That really creates a disincentive to move, especially if they have to move to a region where they have to start sending their children to private school and the cost that bears,” Shaver says.

 Shaver adds that after discussing this fact with a former state lawmaker, he was asked, “You’re telling me that investment in K-12 is just as much about today’s workforce as it is about the workforce in 20 years?”
 And, indeed, that is what his research shows.